Clemson University Case Study

 Two things came across: One was great customer service and the other is how much the system would be able to help with organization and cutting down on unnecessary meetings and emails and making us a lot more efficient day-to-day with our process in collecting and using information.

-How does the communication work, exactly, between different coaching staffs and members of the training staff?
+How does the communication work between different coaching staffs and members of the training staff?

-As far as the success of the Men’s soccer team goes, of course it’s hard to point to a one-to-one, analytics-to-winning connection, so how do you analyze the effect of using more data and more information as it relates to the team improving over the years and now being a serious contender for a national title?
+How do you analyze the effects of using more data and more information as it relates to the team improving over the years?

 Our experience has been really positive.
 I can speak on behalf of the Men’s soccer team that, being as they have been a successful program over the past couple years, a lot of players want to go on to play at the professional level and they know these are some things being done at that level.
 Whether it be Omegawave, GPS, heart rate, questionnaires, they know a lot of these things are being done in the Premier League and MLS.